Information for parents

-Year 11 and 12 students can start studying USC courses while still completing high school.
+Year 11 and 12 students can start studying UniSC courses while still completing high school.

 Hear from other UniSC parents

 It was a proud parent moment for Debbie and Nick Orman when their daughter Rubie graduated from UniSC last year.

-Proud parents of USC graduate, Kalena Davis flew from the other side of the world to watch their daughter graduate.
+Proud parents of UniSC graduate, Kalena Davis flew from the other side of the world to watch their daughter graduate.